cs-au-dk/ajaxracer/INSTALL.md

    sudo pip install mitmproxy==0.17
    ```

-   *Troubleshooting*: If the last command fails with an error, try to reinstall Python 2.7 (this should remove these packages):
+   *Troubleshooting*: If the last command fails with an error, try to reinstall Python 2.7 (this should remove some packages that will be installed with mitmproxy):

    ```
    sudo apt remove python-2.7